 1. Think Small.
 Scale Fast.

-Despite the few employees at Dropbox, they scaled very fast.
+Despite the few employees at Dropbox, they scaled fast.
 Between their launch dates in 2007 to their stable zone in 2011 they had grown to 100 million worldwide users.
 Between 2011 and 2015 they have grown to 300 million users.
 While the first phase wasn’t as remarkable as the second phase, it was still a very fast scaling pace for a new company in the cloud department with founders that had no experience and had never done this before.
 Their first phase was a core foundation for their second phase indicating that they were in the right direction.
-It’s very clear that their think-small-scale-fast mentality learnt from the principles of the Lean Startup was a very important part of the strategy.
+It’s very clear that their think-small-scale-fast mentality learnt from the principles of the Lean Startup was an important part of the strategy.

 2. Minimum Viable Product

 Many companies and founders think they need the final product to make their ideas worth the attention from potential customers.
 In the spirit of the Lean Startup methodology, Dropbox proved that you don’t need a final product.
 In fact, you never should need the final product at all.
 Why?
 Because if you build the final product before the customers use the initial product, you could build something the customers don’t want.
 That’s money and time spent building the wrong thing, leading to wasted resources and opportunities.

 When Dropbox launched in 2007-2008 they had the Minimum Viable Product (MVP).
 That’s a very skinny product without enough meat on it, but just good enough to show you the idea behind the product.
 And people loved it.
 The most important part was that the early Dropbox users were able to provide feedback to the founders who would take this feedback into consideration when tuning the product further.
 It is that feedback together with the optimizations and new features that have made the Dropbox service better.